 Drinks companies have diversified their products and ranges, and implemented new strategies in response to changing consumer preferences and the impact of both Brexit and COVID-19.
 But, what do these factors mean for brands' IP strategies moving forward?

-Not to be confused with the much delayed Unitary Patent, the European Patent system provides companies with an important structure for protecting and exploiting inventions in Europe.
-However, certain requirements must be met if patent holders are to make best use of the system.
+The European patent system provides companies with an efficient structure for protecting inventions in Europe.
+However, there are a number of crucial points to consider if they are to make the best use of the system.

 It is good practice to monitor trademark registries for potentially infringing trademark applications.
 The challenge is in developing the right watching strategy to avoid being swamped with results.
 Trademark Attorney Vanessa Harrow offers some advice.

 The last year has been a testing one for many sectors, not least of all the hospitality sector, which has had a huge knock-on effect on the drinks industry.
 Drinks brands have been forced to diversify their products and ranges and implement new strategies to tackle the many challenges they have faced.